Speech-Language Pathology Studies

 Hi!
 My name is Amélie, and I'm 18 years old.
 I'll start by telling you a little about my background.

-Last year, I was in my senior year of high school in the science track, specializing in biology.
+Last year, I was in my senior year of high school in the science track, specializing in life and earth sciences.
 I was also enrolled in the European English program.
-I graduated with honors.
-I am currently in my first year of speech-language pathology in Montpellier.
-I am also the admissions coordinator for the speech-language pathology student association, Dislalie.
-So I manage the “Admissions” Facebook and Instagram pages and am happy to answer your emails.
+I graduated with a “very good” distinction on my high school diploma.
+I’m currently in my first year of speech-language pathology studies in Montpellier.
+I’m also the admissions coordinator for the speech-language pathology student association, Dislalie.
+So I manage the “admissions” Facebook and Instagram pages and am happy to answer your emails.

 The desire to study to become a speech-language pathologist first came to me in ninth grade.
-I’m not quite sure how it started, but I think it was while reading articles about careers in the medical and paramedical fields.
-Also, I did my ninth-grade internship at an elementary school in a multi-grade classroom (kindergarten and first grade) and couldn’t work with a speech-language pathologist because of patient confidentiality.
-During that internship, I got to spend time with the RASED teacher and see how she helped students who were struggling.
-Even though the RASED teacher’s role is different from that of a speech-language pathologist, it reinforced my desire to become one.
-However, during high school, I was torn between applying to a PASS program or trying to get into a university speech-language pathology training center.
-Even on Parcoursup, I listed preferences for LAS, PASS, and, of course, several speech-language pathology training centers.
+I’m not quite sure how it started; I think it was while reading articles about careers in the medical and paramedical fields.
+In addition, I completed my ninth-grade internship at an elementary school in a multi-grade classroom (kindergarten and first grade) because I couldn’t do it with a speech-language pathologist due to patient confidentiality.
+During that internship, I was able to spend time with the RASED teacher and see how she helped students who were struggling.
+Even though the RASED teacher’s role is different from that of a speech-language pathologist, this experience reinforced my desire to become one.
+However, during high school, I was torn between applying to a PASS program or trying to get into a university-affiliated speech-language pathology training center.
+Even on Parcoursup, I listed LAS and PASS as options, and of course, I applied to several speech-language pathology training centers.
 I applied to the CFUOs in Toulouse, Clermont-Ferrand, Montpellier, and Nice.
-I was accepted into the one in Nice and then the one in Montpellier in May.
+I was accepted into the one in Nice, followed by the one in Montpellier in May.
 Several factors came into play when choosing between medicine and speech-language pathology.
 First of all, the pressure and competitiveness of medicine didn’t suit me.
 Second, in speech-language pathology, a genuine bond of trust and ongoing care develops over time with patients, which isn’t necessarily the case in medicine.

-I’m going to talk to you now about the admissions process (after all, that’s kind of my job 😊).
+Now I’m going to talk to you about the admissions process (after all, that’s kind of my job 😊).
 Admission to the program is quite selective, in the sense that there are many applicants for very few spots.
-Some people therefore enroll in a bachelor’s program—most often a bachelor’s in language sciences—while waiting to be accepted, which allows them to gain knowledge.
+So some people enroll in a bachelor’s program—most often a bachelor’s in language sciences—while they wait to be accepted, which allows them to gain knowledge.
 But in my opinion, you should still try applying the year you graduate from high school, because nothing ventured, nothing gained—and I’m living proof of that.
 A good portion of the class of 2020–2025 are recent high school graduates.

 How are my studies going?
-Well, I have to admit it’s a bit complicated given the current situation.
-But other than that, the class is great—there’s a fantastic atmosphere and everyone really looks out for each other.
-The Dislalie student group is super active, even during these tough times.
+Well, I’ll admit it’s a little complicated given the current situation.
+But other than that, my class is awesome—there’s a great atmosphere and everyone really looks out for each other.
+The Dislalie student organization is super active, even during these tough times.
 If you want to join us, it’ll be the best decision of your life😊.
 Plus, the weather’s always nice in Montpellier 😁.
-Okay, let’s get back to more serious matters: the course content… The content during the first two years is fairly theoretical, but it’s still very varied and comprehensive.
-As for the workload, it depends on the individual and your background; if you’re in prep school this year, the workload will seem manageable.
-Personally, the workload still feels significant to me, but it’s not at all insurmountable—far from it.
-It’s true that after finishing my senior year of high school remotely, it took me a little while to get back into the swing of things, but honestly, with good organization (or even without it), it’s definitely manageable.
-Another positive aspect is that internships take place during a flexible period, which allows you to do your internship wherever you want, even abroad.
-In fact, in Montpellier, it’s possible to do an internship and/or a semester abroad.
+Okay, let’s get back to more serious matters: the course content… The material during the first two years is fairly theoretical, but it’s still very varied and comprehensive.
+As for the workload, it depends on each person and your background—if you’re in prep school this year, the workload will seem light to you.
+Personally, the workload still seems significant to me, but it’s not at all insurmountable—far from it.
+It’s true that, having finished my senior year of high school remotely, it took me a little while to get back into the swing of things, but honestly, with good organization (or even without it), it’s definitely manageable.
+Another positive aspect is that internships take place during a flexible period, which allows you to do your internship wherever you want—even abroad.
+In fact, in Montpellier, it’s possible to do an internship and/or spend a semester abroad.

 My final thoughts: I don’t regret my choice at all!
-If you enjoy working with people, are observant, patient, creative, open-minded, and a good listener; if the healthcare field interests you; and if the idea of five years of study—or even more—doesn’t scare you, I think you might really enjoy being a speech-language pathologist.
+If you enjoy working with people, are observant, patient, creative, open-minded, and a good listener—and if you’re interested in the paramedical field and aren’t daunted by five years of study or more—I think you might enjoy a career as a speech-language pathologist.
 So don’t hesitate—go for it and discover this wonderful profession!
 I hope my story has been helpful.
 If you have any questions, feel free to contact me on Dislalie’s Instagram or Facebook page, or by email: concours.dislalie@gmail.com

 Dislalie, the association of speech-language pathology students in Montpellier, was founded in 1998.
 It is run by an executive board of 19 members and by all the students who are members of the association.